 Here are a few videos to spruce up your world history:

 “L’histoire de France” (“The History of France”):

 If your French history isn’t up to par, this four-part series will cover literally everything since recorded history began in France.

-This channel recounts the history of the U.S. with reenactments.
-Great way to study for your French and U.S. History exams at once.
+This channel includes an audio series called “Au cœur de l’Histoire,” a great resource to study for your French and History exams at once.

 Il Était Une Fois (Once Upon a Time):

-This channel includes a variety of history documentaries, if you’re interested in exploring the mysteries the past has to offer.
+This channel includes a variety of historical (among other topics) educational cartoons, which are super engaging and perfect if you’re interested in exploring the mysteries the past has to offer.

 Was that enough to convince you that YouTube can replace your French teacher?
 Don’t tell them I said that.

 Really, the only thing it doesn’t necessarily offer you is reading material.
 Though as we’ve seen, some of the resources above even offer or connect to that.
 Oh, and real conversation experience, though you can still use it for practicing many aspects of conversation.
 I’m crossing my fingers for a virtual reality French immersion program any day now.